SFPrueba2025/whatsapp-chatbot-using-flask-and-twilio/README.md

     - Be certain to set your request method to `HTTP POST`.

     - Click the Save button to apply your changes
-    - From [Try Whatsapp](https://www.twilio.com/console/sms/whatsapp/learn), you will see a code assigned to you.
-This code begins witht the word `join-`.
+    - From _Try It Out/_[Try Whatsapp](https://www.twilio.com/console/sms/whatsapp/learn), you will see a code assigned to you.
+This code begins with the word `join-`.
 You will need to use this code to start sending and receiving messages.

 From your smartphone, or the WhatsApp Web App, you can try sending messages with sentences including the words 'cat' and 'quote'.
 Also, try excluding those words.